ERFAN-gray/coin_ticker_demo/README.md

-# coin_tricker_demo
+# coin_ticker_demo

-A new Flutter project.
- this app show you the price of BTC , ETH , LTC in any currences you want. it's a chalenging app for me to learn flutter.
+ this flutter app show you the price of BTC , ETH , LTC in any currences you want. it's a chalenging app for me to learn flutter.